-On acquisition of a financial asset or liability, the syndicate will measure the asset or liability at transaction price, except for those financial assets and liabilities at FVTPL, which are initially measured at fair value.
-The exception to this is when the arrangement constitutes a financing transaction however, the syndicate does not make use of any such arrangements.
+On acquisition of a financial asset or liability, the company will measure the asset or liability at transaction price, except for those financial assets and liabilities at fair value through profit or loss ('FVTPL'), which are initially measured at fair value.
+The exception to this is when the arrangement constitutes a financing transaction however, the company does not make use of any such arrangements.

-All financial investments are designated as FVTPL upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
+Except for derivative financial investments, all financial investments are designated as FVTPL upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
 Information about these financial instruments is provided internally on a fair value basis to key management.
 The investment strategy is to invest and evaluate their performance with reference to their fair values.